miriceomni/-nucleus-private-projects/README.md

 ## Description
 The project-tool tool was created to demo a possible way to organize a folder structure that limits what normal 'users' can see and access.
-This type of behaviour is somewhat a mimic of the /Users folder structure.
+This type of behavior is somewhat a mimic of the /Users folder structure.
 In that case all non-admin users can see the folder the folder '/Users' but in that folder they can only see the sub-folder for their user-id.

 This tool can be used to create/manage a new folder structure that can be used to hide sub-folders from all users that are not part of that folders ACL group.

-This tool was created to do the folllowing
+This tool was created to do the following
 - create a base 'Projects' folder at the root of Nucleus.
 In this architecture, all users can see this folder in Omniverse applicatons, Navigator iagor or Nucleus web page on Launcher.

 ## Prereqs

 ### Clone this repo
-The following documetation is based on creating a directory called ***omniverse*** somewhere on the client **local** filesystem.
+The following documentation is based on creating a directory called ***omniverse*** somewhere on the client **local** filesystem.
 The name of this directory is up to the user.